payfort/fort-android-sdk/README.md

 # Getting Started

-In order to start using FORT iOS SDK you need to have an account on the FORT , please click here to follow the installation instructions using the link below.
+In order to start using FORT Android SDK you need to have an account on the FORT , please click here to follow the installation instructions using the link below.

 https://docs.payfort.com/docs/mobile-sdk/build/index.html